AbdellahChehat/eng130_docker/README.md

 - Ease of Management: Container orchestration platforms can ease management tasks such as scaling containerized apps, rolling out new versions of apps, and providing monitoring, logging and debugging.

+### Docker vs Container

+Docker containers and virtual machines are both ways of deploying applications inside environments that are isolated from the underlying hardware.
+The chief difference is the level of isolation.

+- Docker is lightweight and user-friendly
+- Docker shares the resources of OS as opposed to using the OS completely
+- Docker engine connects the container with the OS and only uses the resources required
+- VM works with Hypervisor to connect guest OS/VM with Host OS

 # ------------- Setting up Docker